Moving to Edmonton from Ontario: The Honest Guide

 Which Neighbourhoods Should Ontario Buyers Look At?

-There are four areas I direct most Ontario buyers toward, depending on what they're after.
+There are three areas I direct most Ontario buyers toward, depending on what they’re after.

 Sherwood Park